Itching to get out of the city? Here are 10 car-free weekend getaways that are sure to soothe away your cabin fever.

 Amidst the surge of Manhattanites flocking to the Hudson Valley, Cold Spring remains an unspoiled, charming riverside village.
 Hop on Metro North and within an hour you can kayak with Hudson River Expeditions, hike Breakneck Ridge in Hudson Highlands and explore Main Street’s eclectic boutiques and farm-fresh eateries like Hudson Hil's Café.
 Make this your no-fuss day trip or a spontaneous weekend getaway by staying at the Pig Hill Inn and exploring nearby historic treasures like West Point.

-Bursting with new restaurants and boutique hotels, Hudson is the ultimate car-free destination for the New Yorker who wants to dine like king without the hassle of the city.
+Bursting with new restaurants and boutique hotels, Hudson is the ultimate car-free destination for the New Yorker who wants to dine like royalty without the hassle of the city.
 With 300 historic buildings, 51 antique shops, a scenic waterfront and 10 performance spaces – it’s not a bad place to spend the night.
 Hop on Amtrak at Penn Station for two hours to Hudson Station, then walk 10 minutes into town.

 4. North Fork